config - Obtain credentials and create configuration file

 gcloud to not pass its managed credentials to gsutil (via the command

 config set pass_credentials_to_gsutil false).
 For all other use cases, Cloud

 gcloud auth group of commands instead, which will

 configure OAuth2 credentials that gcloud implicitly passes to gsutil at

-gsutil config command obtains access credentials for Google Cloud
+gsutil config command obtains access credentials for Cloud Storage

 credentials along with a number of other configuration-controllable values.